ITS-HCD/unav-next/README.md

 ## Getting Started

 - [Frequently Asked Questions](https://bit.ly/unav-intake) — Answers to common questions about the updated UNav, from timing to policy clarifications.
-- [UNav Detector](https://bit.ly/unav-check) — Not sure what version of the UNav your site is using?
-Use the UNav Detector to identify your UNav implementation type, whether it’s hosted on a .ny.gov domain, and if HTTPS is enabled.

 ## Technical Details